 About us

 If you work, or aspire to work, in higher education administration or management, we are your professional association.
-Our AUA membership promise is simple, yet powerful.
+Our AHEP membership promise is simple, yet powerful.
 We’re committed to connecting and developing every professional within our network.
 We’ll support you on your professional journey by providing opportunities to enhance and progress your career in HE.

 Who we are and what we do